gehad-aboarab/taskmaster-client/README.md

   c.
 Delete project: allows the user to delete the current project.
 9. From the Home page, if the user selects one of their assigned tasks from the second fragment, the task’s information will be displayed and can edited and saved, or deleted.
 10. From the Home page, the user can also accept or decline the invitations they receive from other users that are displayed on the third fragment.

+Screenshots, documentation and demo of the application can be found at: https://drive.google.com/open?id=1kzURFlaIptY6pvZ4PyHmBzYXX4Voq17J